Best Of16 min read

 Cons:

-- Not suitable for active traders or stock pickers
+• Not built for active traders or stock pickers

 4. Stash — Best for Learning While You Invest

-Stash sits in an interesting middle ground.
+Stash takes an interesting approach.
 It's part investing app, part financial education platform.
-You can invest in individual stocks and ETFs, but Stash also provides guidance on why you're making those choices — something most apps skip entirely.
+You can invest in individual stocks and ETFs, but Stash also walks you through why those choices matter — something most apps skip.
 The "Stock-Back" feature is clever: when you spend with their debit card at certain retailers, you earn fractional shares of that company's stock instead of cashback.
-Buy your groceries at Kroger, get a tiny piece of Kroger.
-It's a small thing, but it makes investing feel tangible in a way that's kind of hard to explain until you experience it.
+Buy your groceries at Kroger, get a tiny piece of Kroger stock.
+It's a small touch, but it makes investing feel real in a way that's hard to explain until you try it.

-Honestly, Stash isn't the cheapest or most powerful option on this list — I'd probably call it the most "educational-forward" app rather than the most capable one.
-But for a young adult who genuinely wants to understand what they're investing in (rather than just pressing buttons and hoping for the best), it's worth a serious look.
+Stash isn't the cheapest or most powerful option here — I'd call it the most "education-first" app.
+And for a young adult who actually wants to understand what they're investing in (rather than just pressing buttons and hoping for the best), it's definitely worth considering.

 Key Features: